-Council President Gerald W. Tamburro was elected in November 2015 and sworn-in as the Township's new Mayor on January 2016.
+Mayor Gerald W. Tamburro was elected in November 2015 and sworn-in as the Township's new Mayor on January 2016.
 He resides at 35 Birmingham Lane, in Greenbriar, with his wife Carole.
 They have six children and nine grandchildren.

-A retired banker, Mr. Tamburro served as Vice-President of Commercial Lending for National State Bank of Elizabeth and as President of a community state bank in NJ.
+A retired banker, Mayor Tamburro served as Vice-President of Commercial Lending for National State Bank of Elizabeth and as President of a community state bank in NJ.
 He earned his Bachelor’s Degree from Seton Hall University and is a graduate of the Stonier Graduate School of Banking, Rutgers University.

 Prior to being elected Mayor, Mayor Tamburro had been elected in November 2001 as the Second Ward Council representative, serving as Council President for eight years.
 Mayor Tamburro is currently a member on the Monroe Township Planning Board and formerly served as Chairman of the Affordable Housing Board, Chairman of the Master Plan Review Committee, Council Representative to the ADA Committee, Vice-Chairman of the Middlesex County Planning Board and former member of the Monroe Township Planning Board and NJ Training School Citizens Review Committee.